 - Monthly Expenses.
 A reverse mortgage can cover unexpected monthly expenses or simply make life more comfortable.

 - Fill the Gap until Social Security.
-A reverse mortgage line of credit can fill the gap between age 66 and 70 with tax-free income, grow in value and let 401(k) and other assets remain untouched during that time frame.
+A reverse mortgage line of credit can fill the gap between age 66 and 70 with tax-free income, and let 401(k) and other assets remain untouched during that time frame.

 - Financial Security.
 A powerful feature of a reverse mortgage is the line of credit.
 This line of credit can replace lost income for a senior who has lost a job and is seeking another before drawing on Social Security and other benefits.